emptystair/ollama-openai-wrapper/README.md

 ngrok http 5000
 ```

-Copy the HTTPS URL provided by ngrok (e.g., `https://85d9-2603-6080-xxxx-xxxx.ngrok-free.app`).
+Copy the HTTPS URL provided by ngrok (e.g., `https://random-string.ngrok-free.app`).

 ## Using with Cursor AI
 1. Open Cursor AI settings
+2. Navigate to the "Models" submenu
+3. Enable the OpenAI API key toggle (the switch should turn green)
-2. Set the following:
+4. Set the following:
-   - API Base: Your server URL + `/v1` (e.g., `https://85d9-2603-6080-xxxx-xxxx.ngrok-free.app/v1`)
+   - Override OpenAI Base URL: Your server URL + `/v1` (e.g., `https://random-string.ngrok-free.app/v1`)
    - API Key: Any string (e.g., `fake-api-key`)
-3. Click "Add Model"
+5. Click "Add Model"
-4. Enter the exact name of an Ollama model you have installed
+6. Enter the exact name of an Ollama model you have installed
-5. Deselect all other models
+7. Deselect all other models
-6. Save and start using your local Ollama models in Cursor!
+8. Save and start using your local Ollama models in Cursor!

 ## Available Endpoints